Write It Down

 Write down technical decisions in an Engineering Log.
-This can be an electronic record, or in a paper journal.
-Keep dated, brief notes on architecture and infrastructure ideas: who was there, what alternatives were being considered, the reasons for accepting one idea over the others, exterior forces that influence your decision.
+This can be an electronic record or a paper journal.
+Keep dated, brief notes on architecture and infrastructure ideas: who was there, what alternatives were considered, the reasons for accepting one idea over the others, exterior forces and constraints that influenced your decision.

-While version control keeps track of code and deliverable assets over the lifetime of a project, an Engineering Log keeps track of the thought process that went on over the lifetime of the project, and especially the alternatives that were not taken.
+- Tracks the thought process that went on over the lifetime of the project, and especially the alternatives that were not taken

 Steps to first adopt this practice:

 - Chose a journal format: paper, electronic, etc. It needs to be something you’re comfortable with, and will always have access to when in meetings or design sessions.

 - In each meeting or informal design session, jot down a few quick notes documenting any important decisions.
 Of course, it can be hard at the time to differentiate something that might be important later.
 When in doubt, jot it down.

 - Each Monday morning, review the last week or two worth of notes as a quick refresher.